eXept Software AG Logo

 return true, if the exception handler is allowed to proceed

-the execution where the exception occured.
+the execution where the exception occurred.

 Subclasses may redefine this.